JuanitoFatas/install-ruby/README.md

 # Install Ruby

-A repository that covers how to install Ruby on every platform for every Ruby book to reference to.
-No need to spend one precious section to document how to install Ruby.
+A repository that covers how to install Ruby on every platform for every Ruby book/tutorial/guide to reference to.
+No need to spend precious content to document how to install Ruby.

 ## Methods